 The issue of cost is vital in this comparison because not all components come at the same price.
 When you compare brass and bronze, brass is 3-4 times cheaper than bronze.
 This is because zinc comes at a lower price, making brass more affordable.
 Also, the smooth surface of brass and its machineable characteristics keep the finishing costs down during valve manufacturing.
 In contrast, bronze components are expensive… and require extra polish for their rough exterior polishing, which increases the cost.

 Color And Interface

 Although the main ingredient is copper for brass and bronze, the other elements’ mixture makes the color difference.
-The main color of the brass valve is usually pale yellow or similar to gold but dull.
+The primary color of the brass valve is usually pale yellow or similar to gold but dull.
 And the bronze valves are reddish-brown.
-However, both types can have other finishes like chrome plating.
-You can choose the natural color or different finishes to match the valve interface with your selected theme.
+However, both types can have other finishes, like chrome plating.
+You can choose a natural color or different finishes to match the valve interface with your selected theme.

 Media And Uses